 All the embassy language courses follow an interdisciplinary approach, with an emphasis on history, language, literature, culture and custom of the respective country.
 By studying in these centres, you will get the exposure to a wide array of cultural activities including Music concerts, movie shows, seminars, events, international curriculum, native and qualified foreign language teachers.
 Moreover, you can also access to an ever-growing library and language learning resources.

 Some of the prominent language institutes affiliated to various embassies are Alliance Française, Goethe-Institut Max Mueller Bhavan, Instituto Cervantes, Mosai, SejongHakdang, Camões Institute, Istituto Italiano di Cultura, Russian Center for Science and Culture, just to name a few.
 Delhi is home to all Embassies’ cultural centers.
 One can also find some of these centers in other cities like Mumbai, Pune, Kolkata, Chennai, Bangalore, Hyderabad, etc.

 Depending on the course, an embassy affiliated language learning centre offers specific learning hours according to the proficiency level of the student and type of the course.
-For instance, the French course at Alliance Francaise De Delhi that specialises in teaching the French language offers 162 hours in total for beginners and intermediate, while advanced learners C1 and C2 have 216 total hours of learning.
+For instance, the French classes at Alliance Francaise De Delhi that specializes in teaching the French language offer 162 hours in total for beginners and intermediate, while advanced learners C1 and C2 have 216 total hours of learning.